AmolBhere/Chat-Application/README.md

     npm run start

-7. Then go back to main folder and go into the frontend folder using command [cd frontend].
+7. Then open a new terminal (other than the backend server which is running in the previous terminal) in main folder and go into the frontend folder using command [cd frontend].
 8. Now run this command in terminal

     npm install vite –-save-dev